Akbar-ds/Uber-Data-Analysis/README.md

 ## Uber-analysis-app

+* NOTE-Download the uber dataset from the repository as you will need to upload it on the app by clicking on browse files for analysis
-click here to open app-> https://uber-data-analysis-fji7kn23ouyhchhwji9mmj.streamlit.app/
+* click here to open app-> https://uber-data-analysis-fji7kn23ouyhchhwji9mmj.streamlit.app/